-Pro bono service providers are independent from the ICANN organization.
-Pro bono services are not endorsed or contracted by ICANN org, though ICANN org may play a facilitative role in making qualified supported applicants aware of the services available, should applicants seek to utilize them.
-ICANN org is working to identify service providers and will provide a list of those vendors that have made themselves available to qualified supported applicants.
+*Pro bono service providers are independent from ICANN.
+Pro bono services are not endorsed or contracted by ICANN, though ICANN may play a facilitative role in making qualified supported applicants aware of the services available, should applicants seek to utilize them.
+ICANN is working to identify service providers that have made themselves available and will provide a list of those vendors to qualified supported applicants.

-Resources and information for potential applicants to better understand the New gTLD Program, what it means to operate a gTLD, and how to participate in ICANN’s multistakeholder community.

-[Access to Application Counselors (Pending Board consideration of the community’s supplemental policy recommendation (17.2)]
+Reduction of New gTLD Program Application and Evaluation Fees

+Qualified ASP applicants will be eligible to receive a [75-85%] reduction in New gTLD Program application and evaluation fees, as outlined in Table 2.

+New gTLD Program Application and Evaluation Fees

-A [50-85%] reduction in New gTLD Program application and evaluation fees [which fees TBC] for qualified supported applicants.
+Table 2.
+New gTLD Program: Next Round application and evaluation fees with ASP reduction fees for qualified ASP applicants